Every week, I scan hundreds of headlines, read dozens of posts, and bring you the best of the best to save you time and mental energy.

 Can you find time for lunch?
 The Happy Philosopher stepped away from the PACS system to grab a bite and share his views on lunch and how this meal or lack thereof contributes to the physician burnout epidemic.
 From the man who brought us Alligators and Kittens, here’s Water and Fish.

 Why are physicians starting side gigs?
-Why do thousands of doctors flock to Passive Income Docs and Physician Side Gigs on Facebook?
+Why do thousands of doctors flock to Passive Income Docs on Facebook?
 Because they crave financial freedom.
 From Passive Income MD, The 5 Benefits of Financial Freedom.

 - Docs Who Cut Back #13: Family Medicine Doc